generalpurposelab/instruct-global/README.md

-# Code and documentation for instruct-global.
+# Data and code for instruct-global

-# test